 This is a comparative study of the major religious systems of the world and is intended to familiarize the student with the basic philosophies of the world's major religions.
-The course includes and analysis of: Hinduism, Animism, Judaism, and Islam.
-Emphasis is given to effectively presenting the Gospel of Jesus Christ based on findings derived from the course.
-The student with gain the ability to interact with in an ever-increasing international and multi-cultural world.
+The course includes an analysis of: Hinduism, Animism, Judaism, and Islam.
+Emphasis is given to effectively presenting the gospel of Jesus Christ based on findings derived from the course.
+The student will gain the ability to interact with in an ever-increasing international and multicultural world.